How KPIs can improve your business

 Common KPI mistake

-Beware: Companies can get overwhelmed in the sheer amount of data points available to them and take the easy way out.
+Beware: Companies may get confuse in the sheer amount of data points available to them.
+And take the easy way out.
 Forbes notes that “one common fault of KPIs is people jump straight from the problem to considering what to measure.”
 Once you have the question you need to solve or goal you need to meet, evaluate all the potential indicators that could be relevant and report on the best-suited KPIs.
-This takes more time and effort initially, but is worth it in the long run.
+This takes more time and effort initially.
+But is worth it in the long run.

 KPIs worth considering